adorad/adorad/docs/docs.md

-# Hazel Documentation
+# Adorad Documentation

 ## Introduction

-Hazel is a statically typed compiled programming language designed for building maintainable software.
+Adorad is a statically typed compiled programming language designed for building maintainable software.

-Hazel is a very simple language: going through this documentation will take you about an hour or two at most, and by the end of it you will have a pretty solid hold of the entire language.
+Adorad is a very simple language: going through this documentation will take you about an hour or two at most, and by the end of it you will have a pretty solid hold of the entire language.

 The language promotes writing simple and clear code with minimal abstraction.

-Despite being simple, Hazel gives you a ton of power.
-Anything you can do in other languages, you can do in Hazel.
+Despite being simple, Adorad gives you a ton of power.
+Anything you can do in other languages, you can do in Adorad.

 ## Install from source
 The major way to get the latest and greatest V, is to **install it from source**.